Yep, today we’re talking pot and how to trade marijuana stocks.

 It’s a major producer in the industry, operating eight different production facilities with the stated capacity to produce over 500,000 kilograms of cannabis per year.

-It has a strong management team that’s taken steps to acquire other marijuana firms over the past few years.
+The ACB stock trades on the NYSE and has a strong management team that’s taken steps to acquire other marijuana firms over the past few years.

 Tilray (NASDAQ: TLRY)